DavidHe1127/Mr.He_HandBook/Tooling/npm.md

 ### NPX
 `npx semantic-release` will first look to find binary file locally before it's trying to pull from remote if local instance not found.

+---

+### Lock file and dependency update

+- If dependencies are manually modified in a `package.json` file, yarn will only update the `yarn.lock` file the next time the yarn CLI is used to install or modify dependencies.
+So if modifying dependencies in `package.json`, be sure to run `yarn install` to update the `yarn.lock` file.
+- `yarn upgrade` allows to upgrade all the dependencies listed in a package.json to the latest versions specified by the version ranges.
+Or one can use `yarn upgrade --latest` will update dependencies to the latest version ignoring version range.

+### Yarn Workspaces

+Use it when:

+- Link a local module for testing in place of `yarn link`.
+- Run one root command will run the same command in workspaces. i.e Run `yarn start` at the project root will run the same command in all workspaces.